hviezca/BTEWebQuest/README.md

 * Repository files
   * \Project Documents - Documents covering the creation of the applciation
-  * \BTEWEBQUEST - Spring Boot Source files for the application
+  * \BTEWebQuest - Spring Boot Source files for the application

 ***